aplteam/CompareSimple/README.md

 #### Namespace / namespace

-Note that this works only with named namespaces, although the arguments might be either references or names pointing to the two namespaces.
+Note that this works only with named namespaces, not with unnamed namespaces.